 From Wagner to Wrestling: The Thin Line Between Enjoying a Performer and Condoning Their Real-Life Actions

-This problem is, of course, not unique to wrestling but pervades a great deal of media and entertainment.
+This problem is, of course, not unique to wrestling; it pervades a great deal of media and entertainment.
 For example, Adolf Hitler was a keen artist, with many of his collections surviving to this day.
-While obviously, his crimes are on a far greater scale than Hulk Hogan’s, it still raises a vital question.
-If I enjoy the paintings of Adolf Hitler does that make me an anti-Semite?
+While obviously his crimes are on a far greater scale than Hulk Hogan’s, it still raises a vital question.
+If I enjoy the paintings of Adolf Hitler, does that make me an anti-Semite?
 Again, I think the answer is no. I am not saying one should entirely divorce the person from his work, but I do feel that a lot of great art is lost when one doesn’t do this.
-Certainly, if I was an art critic, it would be imperative of me to discuss the real-life of Adolf Hitler, in order to get a proper understanding of the paintings.
+Certainly, if I was an art critic, it would be imperative of me to discuss the real life of Adolf Hitler in order to get a proper understanding of the paintings.
 However, I do think it is still possible to enjoy the art while not condoning the artist.

 However, I do not think it’s fair to then say that no one else can enjoy it either, and I also think it is worth a try in attempting to appreciate a piece of art irrespective of the artist.
 I can enjoy a Hulk Hogan promo and hate the man for being a racist, just as I can enjoy Stone Cold giving a stunner to Mr McMahon or A.J.
 Styles doing a 450 splash.
 In summation, Terry Bollea = Horrible racist, Hulk Hogan = Horrible wrestler but a good entertainer.